 Internal Application Requirements (all in PDF format)

-- Nominee Statement (up to 3 pages): Please address the following: nominee’s achievements, basis for selection, nominee’s research accomplishments as an independent faculty member, description of research plans, nominee’s dedication to education in the chemical sciences.
+- Nominee Statement (3 pages maximum): Please address the following: nominee’s research accomplishments as an independent faculty member, description of research plans, and nominee’s dedication to education in the chemical sciences.
+One graphic is encouraged.

-- Nominee CV (up to 5 pages): Please include a list of publication in which independent contributions and undergraduate coauthors are clearly identified.
+- Nominee Curriculum Vitae (4 pages maximum): Please include a list of publications in which independent contributions and undergraduate coauthors are clearly identified.
 Research support should be indicated.

 - Budget Overview (1 page maximum): A basic budget outlining project costs is sufficient; detailed OCG budgets are not required.

 To access the online application, visit: https://cuboulderovcr.secure-platform.com/a/solicitations/6798/home

 The Camille Dreyfus Teacher-Scholar Awards Program is open to academic institutions in the States, Districts, and Territories of the United States of America that grant a bachelor’s or higher degree in the chemical sciences, including biochemistry, materials chemistry, and chemical engineering.
-Nominees must hold a full-time tenure-track academic appointment, and are normally expected to have been appointed no earlier than mid-year 2014.
+Nominees must hold a full-time tenure-track academic appointment, and are normally expected to have been appointed no earlier than mid-year 2017.
 Awardees are from Ph.D. granting departments in which scholarly research is a principal activity.
 Undergraduate education is an important component.
-Institutions may submit only one Camille Dreyfus nomination annually.
 Renominations are accepted.

 Limited Submission Guidelines

-The Camille Dreyfus Teacher-Scholar Award provides a $100,000 unrestricted research grant.
+The Camille Dreyfus Teacher-Scholar Award provides a $100,000 unrestricted research grant normally over five years.
 Of the total amount, $7,500 is for departmental expenses associated with research and education.
 Charges associated with indirect costs or institutional overhead are not allowed.
 Defrayal of academic-year salary is not permitted.